ikerreyes/best-practices/source/code.rst

 No rule is written in stone.
-However, following a standard for coding helps to improve quality, consistentcy, readability, compatibality and flexability and therefore is higly recommended.
+However, following a standard for coding helps to improve quality, consistency, readability, compatibility and flexibility and therefore is highly recommended.
 Some general good practices when writing code are:

 - structure your code: split your code in reasonable groups (files and folders, packages, modules, classes, functions...)